OB-lab/James_et_al._2021-MBE/README.md

   + Number of populations.

   + Population effective sizes: It should contain one line per population.
-If the effective population size is unknown, a parameter name should be specified instead to be calculated (*i.e. NPOP1, NPOP2*).
-For diploid species, it corresponds to twice the number of individuals.
-The order of the populations in this file should be the same as in the SFS file, which usually is alphabetically sorted based on the population names.
-The program indexes the first population as 0, the second one as 1, and so on.
+If the effective population size is unknown, a parameter name should be specified instead to be calculated.
+The population in the first line should correspond to the columns in the SFS file and the population in the second line to the one in the rows of the SFS file.
+The order of the populations in the SFS file is alphabetically sorted based on the population names.
+The program indexes the first population as 0 and the second one as 1.

-  + Sample sizes: It should contain one line per population and follow the population order specified in the previous section.
-Sizes should be given in haploid numbers.
-It corresponds to the number of projections used in ```easySFS``` for downsampling.
+  + Sample sizes: It should contain one line per population in the order specified in the previous section.

   + Growth rates: It should contain one line per population.
 A zero growth rate means stationary population size.
 Negative growth implies population expansion since it is estimated backward in time.

   + Number of migration matrixes.

   + Migration matrix: It should contain one matrix per migration matrix, as mentioned in the previous section.
 The program indexes the first migration matrix as 0, the second one as 1, and so on.
-A cell value in the migration matrix is read as the probability that a haploid individual migrates from the population specified in the row to the population specified in the column.
-If the migration rate is unknown, a parameter name should be specified instead in the corresponding cell to be calculated (*i.e.* MIG12, MIG21).
+A cell value in the migration matrix is read as the probability that a haploid individual migrates backward in time from the population specified in the row to the population specified in the column.
+If the migration rate is unknown, a parameter name should be specified instead in the corresponding cell to be calculated.

   + Historical events: This section is the heart of the evolutionary model.
-The first line specifies the number of historical events, namely gene flow, bottlenecks, admixture events, coalescence of populations, etc. Each historical event should be specified in a different line and be defined by 7 numbers in the following order.
-If any of those values are unknown, a parameter name should be specified instead to be calculated (*i.e. TDIV, RESIZE*).
+The first line specifies the number of historical events, namely gene flow, bottlenecks, admixture events, coalescence of populations, etc. Each historical event should be specified in a different line and be defined by 7 parameters in the following order.
+If any of those values are unknown, a parameter name should be specified instead to be calculated.

     - Number of generations in the past at which the historical event happened.
     - Source population.